lbke/astropatterns.dev/src/drafts/tutorial/1-basics/1-introduction/1-welcome/content.md

 # Welcome to AstroPatterns

 This course is exercise-centric.
-I describe a problem and how to fix it.
+We describe a problem and how to fix it.
 Then, you can practice on a real application.

 If you are not in the mood for practice,